Accessible Transportation Complaints: A Guide

 An applicant must provide sufficiently persuasive evidence to establish that they have a disability and have faced a disability-related barrier.
 The standard which applies to this burden of proof is the balance of probabilities.

-Evidence that an applicant faced a barrier could include copies of travel itineraries and tickets; correspondence with the transportation service provider; a written account of an incident or problem, including transportation service provider personnel with whom the applicant interacted, and where and when the incident or problem occurred; and receipts for expenses incurred because of the incident or problem.
+With respect to the barrier, evidence that an applicant faced a barrier could include copies of travel itineraries and tickets; correspondence with the transportation service provider; a written account of an incident or problem, including information about transportation service provider personnel with whom the applicant interacted, and information about where and when the incident or problem occurred; and receipts for expenses incurred because of the incident or problem.

 Part 2: proposals to remove a barrier or claims of undue hardship